-Data deduplication and single instance storage (SIS) technology have both been around for several years, but industry observers say it is emerging as an important way to contain data center costs and
+Data deduplication and single instance storage (SIS) technology have both been around for several years, but industry observers say it is emerging as an important way to contain data center costs and reduce time spent associated with storage management.

 The idea behind deduplication, deduping for short, is simple enough.
 When writing data that's been written before, rather than write it again, simply leave a pointer to the original data.
 Assuming 50 people in a company receive an email with a 3 MB attachment, a shortcut is left to the original file, and 3 MB instead of 150MBs of server space are consumed.